Modern Slavery Act

 From a cultural perspective, Belron has a long tradition of serving society, and throughout our entire history we have encouraged our people to give back and we have supported hundreds of charities, NGOs and community groups, most recently establishing the Belron Ronnie Lubner Charitable Foundation.
 We were an early adopter of EcoVadis sustainability ratings and we have also been a signatory to the United Nations Global Compact since 2010.

-Towards the end of 2020 we reviewed our corporate responsibility strategy and developed the Belron Responsible Business Framework (the ‘Framework’).
-This brings together all aspects of how we view “Doing Business Responsibly”, which is derived from Belron’s purpose and values.
+The Belron Responsible Business Framework (the ‘Framework’) brings together all aspects of how we view “Doing Business Responsibly”, which is derived from Belron’s purpose and values.
 We want to be “a trusted and respected company in the eyes of our people, customers, partners and society, by doing the right thing every day and behaving with integrity in everything we do”.

 The Framework has two strategic pillars – Sustainable Products & Services and Investing in People and Society.
 Our priorities under these pillars are to: